“Are online courses taxable?” That’s the question on the minds of online educators in digital classrooms around the world.

 But one element always stays the same.
 The end customer pays the tax, because they are who’s actually consuming the end product.
 And it’s a tax on consumption, on buying for one’s personal use.

 Consumption taxes go by a few different names, because they can each function a little differently.
 There’s the Value-Added Tax in the European Union, and the Goods and Services Tax in Australia.
 These are better known as VAT and GST.
-Most countries have one or the other; 160 to be exact!
+Around 175 countries have one or the other!